MahirShah99/woc3.0-ecommerce-price-tracker-MahirShah/README.md

 Winter of Code 3.0

 Recommended
-  -Create virtual Environment to avoid any conflicts
+  - Create virtual Environment to avoid any conflicts

 Install selenium into the virtual environment
    - pip install selenium